All ingredients are individually packaged, but our central facility

 Roast the Vegetables

-Toss red bell pepper, onion (breaking up into pieces), broccolini, 4 tsp. olive oil, ½ tsp. salt, and ¼ tsp. pepper on prepared baking sheet.
+Toss red bell pepper, onion (breaking up into pieces), broccolini, 4 tsp. olive oil, ½ tsp. salt, and ¼ tsp. pepper together on prepared baking sheet.
+Massage oil and seasoning into vegetables.

 Spread into a single layer and roast in hot oven until caramelized and tender, 17-20 minutes.

 While vegetables roast, cook pasta.

 Cook the Pasta

-Place pasta into boiling water and boil until slightly undercooked, 7-9 minutes.
+Add pasta to boiling water and boil until slightly undercooked, 7-9 minutes.
 Pasta should be slightly firmer than al dente.

 Reserve 1 cup pasta cooking water and drain pasta in a colander.
 Set aside.

 Reserve pot; no need to wipe clean.

 Make the Sauce

 Return pot used to cook pasta to medium-high heat.
 Add cream and half the pasta cooking water (reserve remaining for adjusting consistency) and bring to a boil.

-Add pasta and return to a boil.
-Stir often until reduced to a creamy consistency that clings to pasta, 4-7 minutes.
+Once boiling, add pasta and return to a boil.
+Stir often until sauce is reduced to a creamy consistency that clings to pasta, 4-7 minutes.

 Finish the Pasta

 Remove pot from burner and stir in pecorino, basil pesto, and butter until smooth.

 If sauce is too thick, add reserved pasta cooking water 1 Tbsp. at a time until desired consistency is reached.

 Plate dish as pictured on front of card, topping pasta with roasted vegetables.
 Bon appétit!